 This field may be named "Barcode" if you like, but will not be managed by LabKey, or shown as the Barcode

 property of the Sample Type.
 It will have the "scannable" field property set to true.

 Users can locate samples using the barcode values in this column

 , but must manage uniqueness and generate new barcode values for new samples outside of the application.

 Search by Barcode

 Once your samples have a barcode column of either type, you can search for the value(s) to locate the sample(s).
-To find by a single barcode, you can use the omnibox
+To find by a single barcode, you can search, sort, and filter the samples grid

 in the header throughout the application to find a single barcode value.

 To more easily find samples by barcode value, you can use the Find Samples